You’re wondering what the difference between Growth Hacking and digital marketing is? Or what do Growth Hackers do differently from digital marketers?

 Focus on the Funnel

-While digital marketers only focus on Acquisition and Activation of users, a Growth Hacker will always think about the whole sales/product funnel.
+While digital marketers only focus on the Acquisition and Activation of users, a Growth Hacker will always think about the whole sales/product funnel.
 They invent strategies and tactics to convert a potential customer on the whole user journey.

 - Aquisition: acquire new and many customers